0x9ONU/Obsidian-Notes/Foundations of Design 2/Week 1/FOD 2 Week 1 - Day 1.md

 	- **Form**
 		- What the deliverable is or looks like?
 	- **Function**
-		- Waht purpose the deliverable serves?
+		- What purpose the deliverable serves?
 ```